bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 firmware then there's no need to complete the steps in this section.

-#### Bounce IPv6 on startup
+#### Bounce IPv6 on eth0 at startup
 The Seagate "networklan" daemon is in charge of monitoring the Ethernet interface state and providing it's configuration.
-This tool deliberately disables IPv6 on the ethernet interface as the original Seagate Central firmware does not support IPv6 at all.
+This tool deliberately removes IPv6 address configuration on the ethernet interface as the original Seagate Central firmware does not support IPv6.

-For this reason it is necessary to quickly turn IPv6 off then back on for the ethernet interface after the networklan daemon is started.
+To overcome this, it is necessary to quickly turn IPv6 off then back on for the ethernet interface after the networklan tool is invoked.

 Create a new script called "/etc/init.d/ipv6_bounce" by either copying it from the base directory of this project to the Seagate